Library News & Job Openings2016-12-14T10:11:29-05:00

 Fund Development

-The development director is responsible for the planning, organization, coordination and management of essential fund-raising functions.
+The Development Director is responsible for strengthening and expanding financial support for the Library by the planning, organization, coordination and management of essential fund-raising functions.

 • Establish short- and long-range goals for unrestricted funding sources

-• Implement, monitor and maintain goals, objectives, time lines and other management activities related to the Library’s annual, capital, endowment, foundation, research, stewardship, and planned giving
+• Implement, monitor and maintain goals, objectives, time lines and other management activities related to the Library’s annual, capital, research, stewardship, and planned giving programs

 • Research public and private granting sources (agencies, corporations and foundations) to identify sources of funding, maintain grant deadlines, pending and completed grants along with monies received